luoboboluo/VictoriaElectricityDemand-Xue/README.md

    Target Raw Data have been extracted from AEMO as below:
        [AEMO: VIC-30-Min Demand Data](https://aemo.com.au/energy-systems/electricity/national-electricity-market-nem/data-nem/aggregated-data)

-3. Data processing/transformation scripts are being kept [1_Data Extraction and Preprocessing.ipynb] within this repo.
+**3. Data processing/transformation scripts are being kept [1_Data Extraction and Preprocessing.ipynb] within this repo.**
-4. Feature Engineering and Modelling are being kept [2_Feature Engineering and Modelling.ipynb] within this repo.
+**4. Feature Engineering and Modelling are being kept [2_Feature Engineering and Modelling.ipynb] within this repo.**